 Looking for a new way to segment your target audience?
 This is everything you need to know about the 4 types of market segmentation: demographic, geographic, psychographic and behavioural.

 Read more: Understanding your Audience, the complete guide to market research.

-Demographic segmentation separates your audience by who they are.
-What this means precisely depends on whether you are operating in a B2C or a B2B context.
+Demographic segmentation separates your audience by who they are, depending on whether you are in a B2B or a B2C context.

 For example, typical B2C demographic traits include:

 Meanwhile, a B2B audience might include the above, as well as:

 - Industry type

 - Time in position

 Demographic is one of the most common segmentation types used in market research (alongside geographic).
 It is simple to use and understand, is readily accessible through common data gathering methods, and it can eliminate irrelevant audience segments quickly and easily.